Coastal Recipes

 Gigi’s Crab Corn Chowder

-By Sheri Fulford/Holden Beach Native and Decendant of long line of commercial fisherman
+By Sheri Fulford: Holden Beach Native and Descendant of long line of commercial fisherman

 • 2 tablespoons of butter 1 cup of cream corn